- Start: Gould Community Center, Gould, Colorado

 On-Site Camping at the Gould Community Center

 To ensure that we have space for our volunteers and race staff and to adhere to our permit agreement, we can only offer a limited number of runner camping spaces.
 Late arrivals without a pre-ordered reservation will be turned away.
-Gates to the Community Center will be closed after packet pickup ends on Friday night.
+Gates to the Community Center will be closed after packet pickup ends each night.

 If you did not order an on-site space when you registered for the race on UltraSignup, you can add-on camping as long as space is still available via the event store on UltraSignup.
 Otherwise, please see the local camping and lodging options below to make arrangements for race weekend.
 There are ample spaces in the immediate area that can be reserved in advance and additional first-come, first-serve dispersed camping areas on National Forest land west/north of Gould.

 On-site car camping spots will be good for 1 car, truck or SUV.
 We do not have space for RVs/Trailers – if you intend to bring one, please book at another local campground.
 For those with camping reservations who wish to tent camp, areas are designated for primitive dispersed camping surrounding the community center.
 On-site campers may use the common fire pit, picnic table area and race port-a-johns.
 The community center building will be limited to race operations for the duration of the weekend.
 We ask that on-site campers bring their own water.
 Water can be refilled at the Moose Visitor Center, a half mile walk from the Community Center.

 Local Cabins & Yurts

 Cabins in Gould are just a few minutes down the road from the start/finish area.
 State Forest State Park Cabins at Michigan Reservoir are about 15 minutes from the start.
 Everything with a roof books out very early.

 - State Forest Cabins